7 Pitfalls of Stalled IBP Initiatives and How to Overcome Them

 Pitfall #4: Not involving finance in the IBP process

 A poll we held during our recent webinar showed that just over a quarter of organizations do not incorporate finance numbers into their planning process.
 37% stated that their finance team prepares their numbers typically outside of the process.
 Keeping financial cycles outside of IBP is detrimental.
 The info that finance teams need from the business should come from the same stakeholders.
-Scenarios can play a very important role to overcome this pitfall as well.
-Watch the webinar and learn about leveraging scenarios to foster engagement during meetings.
+Scenarios can play a very important role in overcoming this pitfall as well.

 Pitfall #5: Not recognizing that assumptions drive the numbers